TimeScope: Towards Task-Oriented Temporal Grounding In Long Videos: Experiment

-As discussed in Section~\ref{sec:problem}, the strong performance of TimeScope on the ToTG task suggests that it can help MLLMs capture the critical information in long videos required for question answering.
-To validate this point, we first use TimeScope and other temporal grounding models to localize time interval.
-The frames within the predicted intervals are then fed into Qwen2.5-VL-7B for answering.
-Their results are compared against the default setting, where frames are uniformly sampled without temporal grounding.
-We evaluate this experiment on three long-video understanding benchmarks: CG-Bench, MLVU, and LongVideoBench.
-As shown in Table~\ref{tab:model_comparison}, TimeScope consistently brings significant improvements across all benchmarks, while other temporal grounding models fail to outperform the default uniform-sampling baseline.
+As discussed in Section~\ref{sec:problem}, TimeScope's strong performance on task-oriented temporal grounding demonstrates its potential to help MLLMs capture critical information in long videos for question answering.
+To validate this, we conduct experiments where TimeScope and baseline temporal grounding models first localize relevant time intervals, and then feed frames from the predicted intervals into Qwen2-VL-7B~\cite{bai2025qwen25vltechnicalreport} for answer generation.
+We compare these results against other grounding models and a default uniform sampling baseline without temporal grounding.

+We evaluate on three long-video understanding benchmarks: CG-Bench, MLVU, and LongVideoBench.
+As shown in Table~\ref{tab:videoqa}, TimeScope demonstrates strong performance and brings substantial improvements over uniform sampling across all benchmarks, surpassing most temporal grounding baselines.
+On MLVU and LongVideoBench, TimeScope achieves the highest scores of 68.12 and 58.34 respectively, demonstrating its effectiveness in identifying task-relevant temporal segments for long-video understanding.
+Notably, while many video understanding questions require information beyond a single temporal segment, TimeScope's task-oriented grounding still provides meaningful performance gains, validating its practical utility for downstream applications.